MohithJegan/Http-5125-Cumulative-1/README.md

 - **CoursePage/Validation.cshtml**:
   Displays validation errors when the form is submitted with invalid data.

+- **CoursePage/Edit.cshtml**:
+  Displays a form to update a course to the database.

-The `CourseAPIController.cs` exposes an API for interacting with course data, while the CoursePage views handle displaying data, creating, and deleting courses and perform validation.
+The `CourseAPIController.cs` handles CRUD operations for course data, while the CoursePage views manage displaying, creating, editing, deleting, and validating course information.

+### 4. **TeacherAjaxPageController**
+- **TeacherAjaxPage/New.cshtml**:
+Displays a form to add a teacher to the database using JavaScript and Ajax.

+The `TeacherAjaxPageController.cs` handles teacher data with JavaScript and Ajax, using New.cshtml to add teachers.

+### 5. **StudentAjaxPageController**
+- **StudentAjaxPage/New.cshtml**:
+Displays a form to add a student to the database using JavaScript and Ajax.

+The `StudentAjaxPageController.cs` handles student data with JavaScript and Ajax, using New.cshtml to add students.

+### 6. **CourseAjaxPageController**
+- **CourseAjaxPage/New.cshtml**:
+Displays a form to add a course to the database using JavaScript and Ajax.

+The `CourseAjaxPageController.cs` handles course data with JavaScript and Ajax, using New.cshtml to add courses.

 ## Setup